-Be very very careful reading this.
-Fanfiction about Batman.
+Be careful reading this.
+Serious act of loving Fanfiction about The Batman.
 Maybe he’s Satan.
-Or something else.
-Like a lost King Richard the Lionhearted.
+Or just mildly satanic.
+Or something else, a long list of somethings else.
+Like a rather lost but completed King Richard the Lionhearted.

 FANFICTION: A MOST GENRE-OUS OFFER